Ficool

 "Quite the tongue," replied Celine, drawing her sword, "Who are you?"

-"Who wants to know?" asked the woman.
+"Who wants to know?" the woman asked.
 But a yelp soon left her lips as Blanc's arrow fell inches away from her feet.

 "The next one will be in your neck.
 Reply to the question addressed to you.
 Now!"
 Blanc ordered.